Digital bit-wise XOR

 The first machine to be released in 1956 was the

-Ecolex I. Like the ETCRRM, it was valve-based.
+Ecolex I. Like the ETCRRM,

 It was followed in 1960 by the fully transistorized